bpm-diag/smartRPA/README.md

   2.  `pip3 install python-Levenshtein==0.12.0`
 - On MacOS:

-  1. Automatically installed with `requirements.txt`
+  1. No action needed, automatically installed with `requirements.txt`

 #### 4) Chromedriver